gbarnett-hz/hazelcast-simulator-cp/README.md

 I would look at the source code for the tests themselves and what they do and importantly would the different probabilities changes in the actual configurations.

+Most likely you will want to compare all test scenarios against each other, e.g. test-1:
+1client-3member vs 2client-3member vs 3client-3member.
+Please see
+[here](https://github.com/gbarnett-hz/hazelcast-simulator#generate-comparison-reports) for how to do this.